jfilby/nexus/docs/project_architecture.md

 - Define other application environment variables.

+## Modules

+A module is an application or library in a project.

 ## Applications

-Applications could be web-apps, web-services, console programs or libraries.
+Applications could be web-apps, web-services or console programs.

 It's even possible that an application could be written in a different programming language than Nim, e.g. if you want a Next.js front-end that talks